When bills go bad: What happens when cash is no longer fit for commerce?

 Anyone who’s sent a $5 bill through the wash knows that the paper money is printed on is far more durable than the typical paper filling, say, the world’s notebooks and copy machines – which is made primarily out of wood pulp.
 But U.S. currency paper is 75 percent cotton and 25 percent linen, so it lasts longer.
 Of course, some notes last longer than others.

 Joe Bosco, the Boston Fed’s director of cash services operations, said lower value denominations like the $1, $5 and $10 are used most often, and consequently get worn out faster.
 The $10 bill actually has the shortest estimated life span, at 4.5 years, less than a third of the life expectancy of your average $100, which lives a robust 15 years.
 A list of the average U.S. currency life spans is below:

 Bosco said there’s no age limit on bills.
 If it’s a good shape, any bill can circulate for years and years.
 But beat-up bills can also float around without being filtered out of the system.
 That’s because the Fed doesn’t always get a regular chance to check every bill.

 Basically, the Fed gets the bills when a bank has more cash on hand than it needs.
 But though the Fed’s note-handling service is free, banks still have to pay to transport the cash, Bosco said.
-Sometimes to save on transportation charges, banks may keep more cash on hand than they need.
+Sometimes to save on transportation charges, banks may hold onto that excess cash on hand.